fnkguy/blog/_posts/2023-03-25-the-begining.md

 ---
-title: My First Story
+title: The begining before the begining
 date: 2023-03-25
 categories: [short-story]
 tags: [begining,coffee]
 ---

-# The begining before the begining

 > ### Is everything ready?
 Are the conditions met?
 Did someone thought ahead to make sure that no unnecessary steps must be taken?